 3PLs are often used by growing ecommerce businesses because they provide the resources and expertise needed to manage storage and logistics without having to devote time, money, and other resources.

-- They store your inventory and perform all fulfillment services on your behalf
+- They store your inventory and perform all retail fulfillment services on your behalf

 - Most 3PLs have multiple fulfillment centers to optimize your deliveries and save on shipping costs